 Controlling the environment is an essential part of any mining operation, and it is vital that all steps are taken to ensure data can be collected and analysed in real-time to help inform the designing and adapting of ventilation systems which not only improve the efficiency of developments, but ensure workers are always working in the safest environment possible.

-From rockfall fatalities to tackling hazardous and explosive dust, this year will see organisations creating a consistently safe environment by using affordable real-time information and intelligent technology.
-Find out how dust monitoring strata sensors and rapidly deployed fibre optic connectors shall offer new levels of innovation and environment insight by reading our eBook.
+This year saw organisations creating a consistently safe environment by using affordable real-time information and intelligent technology.
+Find out how dust monitoring strata sensors and rapidly deployed fibre optic connectors are offering new levels of innovation and environment insight by reading our eBook.